 Howard Frank was dean of the University of Maryland′s Robert H. Smith School of Business from 1997-2008.
 Frank is currently a professor of management science in the school's decision, operations and information technologies department.
 Frank led the transformation of the school's curriculum and research agenda, integrating core business disciplines with such subjects as information technology, supply chain management and e-commerce.

 Wedad J. Elmaghraby is an Associate Professor of Management Science at the Robert H. Smith School of Business, University of Maryland , College Park .
 Prior to joining the Smith School, she was an the faculty of the School of Industrial and Systems Engineering at Georgia Institute of Technology and NYU Stern School of Business in the Operations Management group.
 Her current research interests are (1) the design of competitive procurement auctions in business-to-business markets and (2) pricing in markets where buyers behave strategically.

-Barney Corwin us a Tyser Teaching Fellow in the department of Decisions, Operations & Information Technologies.
+Barney Corwin is a Clinical Associate Professor in the department of Decisions, Operations & Information Technologies.
 He is a senior fellow with the Center for Health Information & Decision Systems (CHIDS).
 He teaches undergraduate and graduate courses concerning Project Management, Information Systems, the Management of Information Systems, and Healthcare Information Systems.

 Dr. Chen received his PhD degree in Operations Research from Princeton University in 1997.